City-of-Helsinki/tilavarauspalvelu-robot/PARALLEL_DATA_SETUP_GUIDE.md

 # Parallel Test Data Setup Guide

+> **📖 This is the comprehensive guide for parallel testing.** For a quick overview, see [README.md](README.md).
+This guide covers all technical details, flow diagrams, tag requirements, and how to add new tests or data sets.

 ## 🎯 Overview

 The Varaamo test framework uses **tag-based data distribution** to ensure each parallel test gets unique user data, preventing conflicts and enabling reliable parallel execution.